hawkinsw/CPPTimes/functioncall.md

 }
 ```

 In this call to `square`, we are passing an _argument_ of `two`.
-Arguments go with the caller of the function and pair up with parameters.
+Arguments are part of the invocation of a function and pair up with parameters.
 As we said above, the parameters are the variables that the person implementing the function gets to use.
 They have to get their value from somewhere, don't they?!
 In this case we are pairing the argument `two` with the parameter `x`. _Notice that the type of the argument and the type of the parameters have to match.
 This is very important!_ After this line of code executes, the variable `square_of_two` will hold the value `4`.

 Or,